-Specifies that the tape is not write-protected; if /NOWRITE is specified, the tape is write-protected. /WRITE cannot be specified with /CD.
+Specifies that the tape is not write-protected; if /NOWRITE is specified, the tape is write-protected. /WRITE cannot be specified with /CD. /WRITE is the default for mag tapes, while /NOWRITE is the default for CD-ROMs.

 This example illustrates the use of the VMS TAR utility.
 (VMS TAR is a public domain program available from CETS.)
 First the tape is allocated with RMTALLOC, then the drive is mounted.
 Next, a file is written to the tape, the tape contents are listed, and the file is extracted back from the tape.
 Finally, the tape is dismounted and deallocated.